GSA/automate.fedramp.gov/content/documentation/general-concepts/oscal-citations-and-attachments.md

 accessible by FedRAMP and Agency reviewers from government systems.

-Examples include links to publicly available laws such as FISMA, and applicable standards, such NIST SP 800 series documents.
+Examples include links to publicly available laws such as FISMA, and applicable standards such as NIST SP 800 series documents.

 ## Attachments